Checkm8-devhub/meta/README.md

-# Checkmate
+# Check8

-Checkmate is an application that allows users to play chess with players with similar skill and request deep analysis of their games (can be imported) with different chess engines.
+Check8 is an application that allows users to play chess with players with similar skill and request deep analysis of their games (can be imported) with different chess engines.

 ## Architecture